truenas/documentation/content/SCALE/GettingStarted/Migrate/MigratingFromCORE.md

 {{< hint warning>}}
 Although TrueNAS attempts to keep most of your CORE configuration data when upgrading to SCALE, some CORE-specific items do not transfer.
-GELI Encrypted pools, NIS data, jails, tunables, and boot environments do not migrate from CORE to SCALE.
+GELI encrypted pools, NIS data, jails, tunables, and boot environments do not migrate from CORE to SCALE.
-AFP shares also do not transfer, but can be migrated into an SMB share with AFP compatability enabled.
+AFP shares also do not transfer, but you can migrate them into an SMB share with AFP compatibility enabled.
-Init/shutdown scripts transfer, but can break and should be reviewed before use.
+Init/shutdown scripts transfer, but can break.
+Review them before use.
-The CORE netcli utility is also swapped for a new CLI utility that is used for the Console Setup Menu and other commands issued in a CLI.
+The CORE netcli utility is also swapped for a new CLI utility to use for the Console Setup Menu and other commands issued in a CLI.
 {{< /hint >}}

 After choosing to install in new boot environment, the installer warns that SCALE installs into the boot pool previously used for CORE.
 Select **Yes**.